lenca56/dynamic_glmhmm/README.md

 # Instructions for use

 We recommend following a similar fitting procedure as used below on IBL dataset.
-More information can be found in Methods section of our bioRxiv paper.
+More information can be found in Methods section of our bioRxiv paper (https://www.biorxiv.org/content/10.1101/2024.11.30.626182v1.abstract).

 # Results on IBL dataset

-To reproduce results, run in this order the following python scripts (running multiple models in parallel with slurm scripts, preferrably on a cluster):
+To reproduce results from our paper, run in this order the following python scripts (running multiple models in parallel with slurm scripts, preferrably on a cluster):

 **`fit_cluster_GLM_all.py`** & **`job_GLM.slurm`**: a python script and slurm job for fitting a GLM (one state only) for IBL mice together, trying out models with different values 'pTanh', the parameter of tanh transformation of the stimulus contrast values